How to Clean and Disinfect Your Phone the Right Way

 If someone contacts you about a potential sale and you pick up a weird vibe from them—or if they’re being aggressive or rude —you can easily block them and prevent future contact.

-Once you’ve got your ad up online, just wait for that disposable number to ring—and if you’ve set up a good listing, you shouldn’t have to wait too long.
+Once you’ve got your ad up online, just wait for that disposable number to ring.
+If you’ve set up a good listing, you shouldn’t have to wait too long.

 Arrange pickup so that you’re not alone when the buyer comes by (have a friend with you if at all possible or make sure your friends/roommates are at home).
-Or better yet, meet the buyer in a neutral location, like a mall or coffee shop, if your items are small and easy to transport.
+Or better yet, meet the buyer in a neutral location.
+Choose a mall or coffee shop, if your items are small and easy to transport.

 Use cash for all purchases; accepting credit cards or debit may seem convenient, but it’s also potentially an avenue for being scammed, and we strongly advise against it.
 And that goes double for anyone who promises to send a check in the mail!